Choosing the right metal roofing contractor is just one piece of the installation puzzle.

 - Ask the contractor if there is an entrance/exit that is the safest to go through with your pets.

-- It might be best to discuss any pets you have with the contractor beforehand so they are aware of gates or doors that should remain shut during the installation.
+- It’s best to discuss any pets you have with the contractor beforehand so they are aware of gates or doors that should remain shut during the installation.

 - If the roof deck needs to be fixed or replaced, which will open up your home/building to the outdoors, you may want to consider covering or moving the exposed items in the attic, as they will quickly become dusty and dirty.